rizac/sdaas/README.md

 ```

 For instance, to compute the anomaly score of several streams
+(returning each all trace scores, in the order they are read from the streams):
 ```python
 >>> from sdaas.core import streams_scores
 >>> streams_scores(streams, inventory)